2024-25 Fulbright Foreign Student Program

 - International airfare to and from the U.S.

-The list of FAQ and Application Guidelines on the Fulbright Foreign Student Program are comprehensive and should answer most of the questions on the program.
-If you can’t find the information you are looking for, you may direct your questions to TashkentFulbright@state.gov with 2019 Fulbright Foreign Student Program in the subject line.
-You are also welcome to attend one of the Fulbright Foreign Student Program consultations to be held at the Embassy throughout the application season by the Fulbright office in conjunction with the EducationUSA Advising Center.
+The list of FAQ and Instructions on the Fulbright Foreign Student Program are comprehensive and should answer most of the questions on the program.
+If you cannot find the information you are looking for, you may direct your questions to TashkentFulbright@state.gov with “2024 Fulbright Foreign Student Program” in the subject line.